macaetano/macaetano/README.md

-## Hey there 👋, welcome to my github account while you're here checkout some of work
+## Hey there 👋, welcome to my github account while you're here checkout some of my work

 ### Let's chat, reach me out 😄